bcgov/family-law-act-app/README.md

 ## Running on OpenShift

-To deploy using a local instance of OpenShift, refer to [Running Locally on OpenShift](./RunningLocal.md).
+To deploy using a local instance of OpenShift, refer to [Running on OpenShift](./RunningOnOpenShift.md).
 These instructions, apart from the steps that are specific to setting up your local environment, can be used to get the project deployed to a production OpenShift environment.

 ## Running on Docker